Posted: December 1, 2020

 - Conducting redistricting presentations and facilitating community meetings about redistricting, communities of interest, and map-drawing

 - Creating redistricting-related community education materials, including written guides and presentations

-- Engaging in advocacy to the California Citizens Redistricting Committee and other bodies regarding the redistricting process
+- Engaging in advocacy to the California Citizens Redistricting Committee and other bodies

 - Conducting factual and legal research to support advocacy to redistricting commissions (legal research is only expected if the applicant holds a JD)